Skip to Content

 If you’re looking for a reel that maximizes features while keeping the price low, this reel is a great option.
 The Daiwa Exceler LT gives you a lightweight reel that works well for beginners and experienced anglers alike.

-You get the Carbon Light housing which provides you with a lightweight and durable frame.
+You get the Carbon Light housing, a lightweight and durable frame.
 The machined aluminum handle is comfortable even when you’re fishing all day.
 Plus, the air rotor and air bail are primarily responsible for the lightweight feel of this reel.
-You get maximum drag performance for a minimum weight and minimum damage to your bank account.
+You get maximum drag performance for a minimum weight and damage to your bank account.

 Unless you’re consistently fishing saltwater or planning to reel in ten-pound bass all day, this reel will do the trick for you.